stemoutreach/CodeCreateLab/Guides/03-pico-breadboarding.md

   - Save/run the file on the Pico.
 - **Random resets / hot components:**
   - Check for accidental **shorts** (e.g., GPIO driven HIGH directly to GND).
-  - Use one LED + resistor per GPIO; don’t draw too much current from a single pin.

 ---